McMasterRS/ws_web-design-guide/typography.md

 export default themeOptions
 ```

 In this code snippet, we are defining the different typography variants that can be used in our application.
 The heading styles conform to the McMaster Digital Brand Standards.
 The `button` and `settingTitle` typographies define the font style to use for text located in buttons and setting titles respectively.
-We will cover styling buttons and setting pages in later sections of this workshop.
+We will cover styling buttons and the "Settings" page in later sections of this workshop.

 ## Create a Theme Provider
 Open the `_app.tsx_` file located in the `pages` directory and add the following import statements: